 Service dog vests, service dog tags, harnesses, and other accessories are not legally recognized.
 But they may help other people to recognize a service dog.
 So, they’re optional but hold no legal weight.

 Some counties may allow you to register your animal as a service animal.
 This would reduce or eliminate the dog licensing fees.
 Someone can always show documentation for a service animal if they wish.

-ADA Summary – Service Dog Laws Oregon
+5. ADA Summary – Service Dog Laws Oregon

 The ADA (Americans with Disabilities Act) protects people with service dogs.
 Discrimination against people with disabilities is prohibited

 The ADA has protections in place for people with disabilities in different situations, including in employment, places of public accommodation, public transportation, private transportation, communications, public services, programs, activities, and government activities.

-Service Dog Laws Oregon State Laws – What Businesses Can & Can’t Ask
+6. Service Dog Laws Oregon State Laws – What Businesses Can & Can’t Ask